Studying in Québec

 - You hold a valid work permit (or a work authorization while awaiting extension of your work permit) from the federal government, and the application associated with that permit was received by IRCC on or before June 7, 2023.

-If part of your online study program requires your presence in Québec, you must obtain a Québec Acceptance Certificate (CAQ) for studies and a study permit.
+If your online study program requires you to be present in Québec, you must obtain a Québec Acceptance Certificate (CAQ) for studies and a study permit.
 This applies regardless of the duration of your required presence in Québec.

 You can wait up to six weeks after your arrival in Canada to obtain your Québec Acceptance Certificate (CAQ) if you are a legal resident of: